James Woolsey: Later career

 John McCain hired Woolsey as an advisor on energy and climate change issues for his 2008 U.S. presidential election campaign.

 In April 2011, Lux Capital announced that Woolsey would become a venture partner in the firm.

 In July 2011, Woolsey, in cooperation with Robert McFarlane, co-founded the United States Energy Security Council.
-Woolsey currently sits on the board of advisors for the Fuel Freedom Foundation.
+Woolsey was sitting on the board of advisors for the Fuel Freedom Foundation at the time of his death.

-He received an honorary doctorate from the Institute of World Politics in Washington, DC in 2011.
+He received an honorary doctorate from the Institute of World Politics in Washington, DC, in 2011.

-Woolsey was a board member and vice-chairman of The Jamestown Foundation, and sits on the advisory board for nonprofit America Abroad Media.
+Woolsey was a board member and vice-chairman of The Jamestown Foundation, and sat on the advisory board for nonprofit America Abroad Media.

-Woolsey currently sits on the Strategic Advisory Board for Genie Energy with Dick Cheney, Rupert Murdoch, and Lord Jacob Rothschild.
-Genie is known for discovering a "massive" oil strata in Syria's Golan Heights near Israel.
+He sat on the Strategic Advisory Board for Genie Energy with Dick Cheney, Rupert Murdoch, and Lord Jacob Rothschild.
+Genie is known for discovering a "massive" oil stratum in Syria's Golan Heights near Israel.

-He serves as Chancellor at The Institute of World Politics and the independent non-executive director of Imperial Pacific.
+Woolsey served as Chancellor at The Institute of World Politics and the independent non-executive director of Imperial Pacific.

-Woolsey joined as a senior adviser to Republican presidential candidate Donald Trump in September 2016.
-He resigned on January 5 amid Congressional hearings into cyber attacks and public statements by Donald Trump critical of the United States Intelligence Community.
+He joined as a senior adviser to Republican presidential candidate Donald Trump in September 2016.
+He resigned on January 5, 2017, amid Congressional hearings into cyber attacks and public statements by Donald Trump critical of the United States Intelligence Community.

-On October 27, 2017, Woolsey's spokesman told NBC News that Woolsey has cooperated with the investigations of the FBI and that of Special Counsel Robert Mueller into a meeting that then-Donald Trump campaign advisor Michael Flynn held in September 2016.
-Woolsey alleges that, during the meeting, Flynn offered to help officials of Turkish government return Turkish dissident Fethullah Gülen to Turkey.
+On October 27, 2017, Woolsey's spokesman told NBC News that Woolsey had cooperated with the investigations of the FBI and that of Special Counsel Robert Mueller into a meeting that then-Donald Trump campaign advisor Michael Flynn held in September 2016.
+Woolsey alleged that, during the meeting, Flynn offered to help officials of the Turkish government return Turkish dissident Fethullah Gülen to Turkey.

-In April 2021, Woolsey was officially banned from entering Russia with the counter sanction set by the Russian government in response to sanctions under the Biden administration.
-He also accused the Soviet Union of being responsible for the Assassination of US President John F. Kennedy in a book published in 2021.
-According to James Woolsey and Ion Mihai Pacepa in their 2021 book Operation Dragon: Inside the Kremlin's Secret War on America, both Lee Harvey Oswald and his wife Marina Oswald Porter are Soviet agents.
+In April 2021, Woolsey was officially banned from entering Russia with the countersanction set by the Russian government in response to sanctions under the Biden administration.
+He also accused the Soviet Union of being responsible for the assassination of US President John F. Kennedy in a book published in 2021.
+According to Woolsey and Ion Mihai Pacepa in their 2021 book Operation Dragon: Inside the Kremlin's Secret War on America, both Lee Harvey Oswald and his wife Marina Oswald Porter were Soviet agents.

-On July 15, 2023, the Washington Post published an article the Justice Department unsealed its indictment of Gal Luft, a dual Israeli and American citizen who ran a Maryland think tank.
-The indictment describes what it casts as an effort by Luft and a Chinese oil company representative to “recruit” a “former senior U.S. government official” and get him installed in a position of power in Trump’s orbit, even before his election.
-The Chinese business executive and the former senior U.S. government official aren’t named in the indictment, but the context indicates they are Patrick Ho (identified as “CC-1”) and former CIA director James Woolsey (identified as “Individual-1”), respectively.
+On July 15, 2023, the Washington Post published an article that the U.S. Justice Department had unsealed its indictment of Gal Luft, a dual Israeli and American citizen who ran a Maryland think tank.
+The indictment describes what it casts as an effort by Luft and a PRC oil company representative to “recruit” a “former senior U.S. government official” and get him installed in a position of power in Trump’s orbit, even before his election.
+The PRC business executive and the former senior U.S. government official aren’t named in the indictment, but the context indicates they are Patrick Ho (identified as “CC-1”) and former CIA director James Woolsey (identified as “Individual-1”), respectively.